-There are many ways to spot high blood sugar, and we’d like to give you 14 of the most common signs of high blood glucose.
+There are many ways to spot high blood sugar, and we’d like to present 14 of the most common signs of high blood glucose.

 Here is how to reduce any high blood sugar signs using a food list based on the glycemic index.

-High glycemic foods which are best-avoided range from 70 and anything above this number.
-Some common examples are rice cakes, white bread, popcorn, corn flakes, glazed donuts and baked potatoes.
+High glycemic foods which are best-avoided range from 70 and anything above that number.
+Some common examples are rice cakes, white bread, popcorn, corn flakes, glazed donuts, and baked potatoes.

 Now comes the best group of them all, the foods which rank lowest on the GI scale and those which one should ideally consume most of.

-They range from 0-54, and don’t worry, there are plenty such foods, so you will never be at a shortage of choice on what to eat when it comes to lowering your high blood glucose.
+They range from 0-54 and don’t worry, there are plenty of such foods, so people will never be at a shortage of choice on what to eat when it comes to lowering their high blood glucose.

-Consume more of these foods, and you’ll be reducing your blood sugar levels in no time.
+Consume more of these foods.
 Stay healthy, dear readers.